-Finally, the Board of Directors monitors the key indicators for measuring progress in the implementation of the climate strategy.
+Finally, the Board of Directors monitors the key indicators for measuring progress in the implementation of the climate

-The Board of Directors relies in particular on the in-depth work carried out by its specialised committees, as described in chapter 2, including the Strategic and CSR Committee described below.
+The Board of Directors relies in particular on the in-depth work carried out by its specialised committees, as described in chapter 2 of the Universal Registration Document 2023, including the Strategic and CSR Committee described below.
 The other Committees (Audit, etc.) also each contribute within their scope.
 For example, a presentation of the main sensitive indicators and the control procedures applied was made during the Audit Committee of the Board of Directors' meeting of 6 February 2023.